ElusiveMind/probo-docker/README.md

   - Disabled web admin port (8080) for RethinkDB so we can repurpose.
   - Added Probo Notifier service and configured for Kafka (untested)
   - Enabled Probo Reaper service and configured for Kafka (untested)

-v.03 - December 20, 2017
-  - Modified probo-proxy so it will properly point to the correct place for the container on the correct host
-  - Allowed for configuration of the correct host as per above in the probo-proxy yml file.